gurugubelllik/IS21-CLP-Supporting-Material/README.md

-# ICASSP21-CLP-Supporting-Material
+# Interspeech21-CLP-Supporting-Material

-Created for supporting the manuscript submitted to ICASSP 2021
+Created for supporting the manuscript submitted to Interspeech 2021

     Usage of codes for extracting Proposed and Baseline features is given in Demo.m